dhammon/AttacksAndCountermeasures/textbook/02-Cryptology.md

 > [!activity] Activity 2.1 - CyberChef
+> ![[../images/02/cyberchef_activity.png|CyberChef Hello World Example|600]]
 > CyberChef, https://gchq.github.io/CyberChef/, is the encoding and encrypting Swiss army knife of the internet and is available as an online web application or a command line interface (CLI) tool.
 It enables users to transform values quickly and dynamically and to support several dozen encoding and encryption schemes with multiple configurations.
 The left most pane, *Operations*, has a list of formats that can be dragged into the middle pane, *Recipe*.
 The input value is entered into the upper right pane, *Input* and the output value is displayed on the bottom right pane, *Output*.
 You can use multiple layers of formats to produce the final output.
 The left pane options are written in the context as "to" or "from".
 The logic used starts with the input value and is converted "to" or "from".
-The following screenshot shows CyberChef in action by encoding "Hello World!" to hexadecimal format.
+The screenshot above shows CyberChef in action by encoding "Hello World!" to hexadecimal format.
-> ![[../images/02/cyberchef_activity.png|CyberChef Hello World Example|600]]
->

 Understanding encoding has many practical uses.
 For instance, while performing a bitwise operation, one researcher recently discovered how to find the AWS account number from an AWS Access Key ID by removing metadata, decoding the ID using base 32, then decoding the hex values to ASCII. [^2]
 ## Ciphers